Bicycle Rental Agreement, Liability Waiver, and Release

 Section 22 Contract Interpretation.
 The headings in this Agreement do not affect the interpretation of this Agreement.
 “Or” is not exclusive in its meaning.
 “Including” means “including, but not limited to.”
 “Herein,” “hereunder,” and other similar terms refer to this Agreement as a whole and are not limited to the specific section on paragraph where they appear.
 Plural terms refer to all members of the relevant class, and singular terms refer to one or more members of the relevant class.
 All pronouns include the masculine, feminine, and neuter pronoun forms.
 All schedules and exhibits referred to herein are hereby incorporated by reference.

 Section 23 Notices.
-You may contact Alta by writing, calling, or emailing Alta at the street address, telephone number, and email address listed below:
+You may contact Motivate by writing, calling, or emailing Motivate at the street address, telephone number, and email address listed below:

 Customer Service: 888-925-4415